-Finally, after a three-hour drive followed by a quick check in at our hotel and much needed showers, we zoomed over to Garces’ first foray into DC.
-We knew that we would be enjoying steak prepared on an enormous wood fired grill in the open Argentinian steakhouse kitchen.
+Finally, after a three-hour drive followed by a quick check in at our hotel and much-needed showers, we zoomed over to Garces’ first foray into DC.
+We knew that we would be enjoying steak prepared on an enormous wood-fired grill in the open Argentinian steakhouse kitchen.

-Our Dinner at Rural Society Washington DC
+Our Dinner At Rural Society Washington DC

 Soon after we sat, tapas style starters arrived to our table.
 We couldn’t resist the morrones, roasted red peppers accented with creamy dollops of earthy eggplant cream with salty anchovy or the carpaccio de pulpo, razor-thin, tender slices of octopus carpaccio accented with a zesty tomato escabeche and crispy malbec chips.